Sandy Eisenberg Sasso

-Sandy Eisenberg Sasso is the first woman to have been ordained a rabbi in Reconstructionist Judaism.
+Sandy Eisenberg Sasso (born January 29, 1947) is the first woman to have been ordained a rabbi in Reconstructionist Judaism.
 She was ordained by the Reconstructionist Rabbinical College in Philadelphia, on May 19, 1974.
 She is also the author of many children's books on religious topics.

 Biography

 Youth and early life

 Sasso was born in 1947 in Philadelphia, Pennsylvania.
 In her youth, she was very involved in her Philadelphia Reform congregation and began to consider entering the rabbinate at 16 years old, though she knew that such a role had never been open to women.
 During this period she studied at Gratz College.

 Rabbinical school

 In the fall of 1969, Sasso joined the Reconstructionist Rabbinical College's second class of rabbinical students.
 While in school, Sandy Eisenberg married her classmate, Dennis Sasso, making them the first rabbinical couple in Jewish history.
 As one of the few women rabbinical students, Sasso naturally became a leader in defining women's changing roles within Judaism.
 Sasso holds title to many firsts as a female rabbi.